 In the plant in Barletta there is an innovative department dedicated to the production of rubber/polyurethane boots made of excellent quality and technology.
 One rotating machinery produces polyurethane boots and the other one produces PVC boots.

 Production of PVC boots

 Finishing and packaging department.
 During packaging, further controls are carried out to guarantee the quality of finished product.

-In an extraordinarly efficient semiautomatic warehouse of 30.600 m², managed according to the newest logistic standards, with picking operations carried out in radio frequency, everyday we arrange shipments up to 14.000 pairs of footwear, 5.000 pieces of workwear, 2.000 units consisting of gloves dozens, masks dozens, and eyewear.
+In an extraordinarly efficient semiautomatic warehouse of 30.600 m², managed according to the newest logistic standards, everyday we arrange shipments up to 15.000 pairs of footwear, 6.000 pieces of workwear, 5.000 units consisting of gloves dozens, masks dozens, and eyewear.

-Weight and volume are checked to verify the compliance with the foreseen information indicated on the label applied to the carton.
-In case of discrepancy, the carton is rejected and double checked.
+Weight and volume are checked to verify compliance with theoretical data and then they are mentioned on the label.
+In case of discrepancy, the carton is discarded and double-checked.

 Operators are equipped with a finger barcode scanner that guarantees smooth operation while keeping their hands free.